 The Four Seasons in Amman is located in the upmarket 5th circle, where most of the fancy hotels are.

-Boasting an outdoor pool, wellness spa, fitness gym, speakeasy bar and top-rated French restaurant La Capitale; you’ll be spoilt for choice on your stay.
+Boasting an outdoor pool, wellness spa, fitness gym, speakeasy bar, and top-rated French restaurant La Capitale; you’ll be spoilt for choice during your stay.

 Budget: Zaman Ya Zaman